GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-modern.md

 * The payment should be made by this date.

 :::note
-The Shipping Label is taken from the Gravity Forms Shipping Field
+The Shipping Label is taken from the Gravity Forms Shipping Field.
 :::

 ## Recommended Font